thilp/team-vault/README.md

     - It displays your public key, but you don’t need to remember it.
     - It adds your public key to `teams.identities`, which lists everyone for whom the secrets in this vault are encrypted.
-    - Please take the opportunity to open `team.identities` and remove the keys of people who have left the team.
+    - Take the opportunity to open `team.identities` and remove the keys of people who have left the team.
 3. Publish your changes (no need for a pull request yet):
     - `git add team.identities && git commit -m 'adding my public key' && git push origin YOUR_NAME`.
-4. Ask **someone else** in the team to:
+4. Ask your colleague to:
     1. Pull your changes: `git fetch && git checkout YOUR_NAME && git diff main`.
     2. Run `./cmd/reencrypt-all-team-secrets SECRET_DIRECTORY`.
     3. Commit, push, review, and merge.